-- Complete Pedelec pass on the operating instructions envelope. - ► Note down the battery key manufacturer and its number. - ▶ Adjust the pedelec to the rider; see Section 6.5. - ▶ Set the stand and shifter. - ► Instruct the operator or rider on how to use all the pedelec's functions.
+- ► Complete Pedelec pass on the operating instructions envelope. - ► Note down the manufacturer and the number of the battery key. - ▶ Adjust the pedelec to the rider; see Section 6.5. - ▶ Set the stand and shifter. - ► Instruct the operator or rider on how to use all the pedelec's functions.